-- Cinnamon and sweetener – Simply toss the seeds into a mixture of 1 tsp cinnamon and 1/4 cup of sweetener (I use Monk Fruit) immediately after the oil, then bake them according to the instructions.
+- Cinnamon and sweetener - Simply toss the seeds into a mixture of 1 teaspoon cinnamon and ¼ cup of sweetener (I use Monk Fruit) immediately after the oil, then bake them according to the instructions.

 - Cajun, Ranch, or Tajin seasoning - after spreading on the baking sheet, toss with seasoning to taste